integrative dermatology symposium

 Moderator: Steven Daveluy, MD

-Panelists: Emma Norton, ND, Joseph Alban, DAc MS LAc, Stacy McClure, MD, Valerie Stern, PA
+Panelists: Emma Norton, ND; Joseph Alban, DAc MS LAc; Stacy McClure, MD

 Description: This session will explore how an integrative approach, including nutritional support, can complement medical management of skin disease to provide patients with long-term control of their skin disease, while optimizing their overall health and well-being